Fortline89/ELK-project/README.md

 #ELK-project

-The files in this repository were used to configure the network depicted below.
+The files in this repository can be used to configure the network depicted below.

  ![](Diagrams/Network_topology_with_ELK.png)